Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How Your Kentucky Paycheck Works

 Whenever you get paid, regardless of which state you call home, your employer will withhold federal income and FICA taxes from your paycheck.
 Federal income taxes will go to the IRS, where it counts toward your annual income taxes.
-FICA taxes comprise Medicare and Social Security taxes.
+FICA taxes are comprised of Medicare and Social Security taxes.
 Each month, you pay into these systems so you can reap the benefits during retirement.
-The Medicare tax is 1.45% of your wages and Social Security is 6.2%.
-If your filing status is single or head of household, earnings that exceed $200,000 are subject to an additional 0.9% in Medicare tax.
-That threshold rises to $250,000 for married couples filing jointly.
+Medicare tax is 1.45% of your wages and Social Security is 6.2%.
+If your salary is over $200,000, your earnings in excess of $200,000 are subject to an additional 0.9% in Medicare tax.

-How much you pay in federal income taxes depends on the information you filled out on your Form W-4.
-This is the form that tells your employer how much of your money to withhold in taxes.
-Therefore, you need to fill out a new one whenever you start a new job or if you need to make any changes during the year.
+How much you pay in federal income taxes depends on the information that you filled out on your W-4 form.
+This is the form that tells your employer how much to withhold in taxes, therefore you need to fill out a new one whenever you start a new job or if you need to make any changes during the year.
 Situations requiring a new W-4 include getting married or having a child.
-It's important to note that the updated version removes the use of allowances, employing in its place a five-step process that requires filers to input annual dollar amounts to prove personal information and additional income.

 One factor that will affect the amount of taxes withheld from your pay is your marital status.
-Regardless of how you file your taxes (e.g. single vs. head of household), it will affect how much you owe in taxes.
-Having dependents also affects your taxes.
+Regardless of how you file your taxes (e.g. single vs. head of household), it will affect how much you owe in taxes and how many withholding allowances you qualify for.
+Having dependents also affects your allowances.

 Almost everyone has to pay federal income and FICA taxes, but there are other monies that you may opt to have taken out of your paycheck.
 If you have health or life insurance policies through your employer, those premiums are deducted from your wages.
 Similarly, if you contribute to company-sponsored retirement plans like a 401(k) or Roth IRA, that money is subtracted from your paycheck.
 The same goes for any money you choose to put in a health savings account (HSA), flexible spending account (FSA) or commuter benefit program.